 In this section, we present and analyze our algorithm for layered graph traversal, which is stated here in its fractional formulation (see Section~\ref{sec:notations} for definition).
-When reaching layer $t\in\Nbb$, the algorithm chooses the configuration $\bx(t)$ that is the minimizer of the following expression,
+When reaching layer $i\in\Nbb$, the algorithm chooses the configuration $\bx(i)$ that is the minimizer of the following expression,

-which we denote by $\Phi_t$.\footnote{We note that $\Phi_t$ is defined on the open domain $U = \Rbb_{++}^{V(t)}$ and that the minimizer is effectively taken on $K(t) \cap U$.
+which we denote by $\Phi_i$.\footnote{We note that $\Phi_i$ is defined on the open domain $U = \Rbb_{++}^{V(i)}$ and that the minimizer is effectively taken on $K(i) \cap U$.
 Such minimizer exists due to the property that $\partial_{x_u}\phi(\bx) \rightarrow -\infty$ when $x_u\rightarrow 0$.
-It is also unique, by strong convexity of $\Phi_t$.} We observe that $\Phi_t$ can equivalently be rewritten as
+It is also unique, by strong convexity of $\Phi_i$.} We observe that $\Phi_i$ can equivalently be rewritten as

-where $h_{p(u)}(t)$ denotes the height of $p(u)$ at time $t$.
+where $h_{p(u)}(i)$ denotes the height of $p(u)$ at round $i$.
 See Appendix \ref{ap: useful-identities} for details.
 The rest of this section is devoted to proving the following theorem, which is the main result of the paper. \begin{theorem} The fractional algorithm defined by \eqref{alg:definition} is $\Ocal(\log^2 w)$-competitive for unweighted layered graph traversal.
-In other words, the associated randomized algorithm satisfies for any unweighted graph of width $w$ that its cost up to layer $t$ is bounded by
+In other words, the associated randomized algorithm satisfies for any unweighted graph of width $w$ that its expected cost satisfies at all rounds $i$,

 \end{theorem}